 The Jews call it Yerushalayim, the City of Peace.

 The origins of Jerusalem are lost in the remote past.
 Recent archaeological excavations reveal that it is at least as old as the 15th century BC, where it is called Urusalimu in the Egyptian and Babylonian literature.
 The first mention of it in the Bible is probably under the name of Salem, the city of Melchisedek Priest of the High God.
 In the third century under the reign of Constantine, Jerusalem became a Christian Shrine, the Emperor's mother Helena, ordered the construction of the Church of the Holy Sepulcher on the site; she was determined the site of Christ's crucifixion.
 From established traditions, advice of the Bishops and revelations in her dreams, Helena established a number of official sites connected with the life of Christ that are still recognized today by most Christians.

-Few Places in the world have commanded the division of so many people for so long a period as has Jerusalem.
-During your first day in the Holy City, you will be awed by a sense of history and spiritual significance.
+During your visit here, you will be awed by a sense of history and spiritual significance.
 Yes, Jerusalem is a city with a special design; its effect on visitors is unique and eternal.